 In October 2008, we entered into an antibody development agreement with North Coast Biologics LLC, or North Coast, to isolate and optimize antibodies for our MASP-2 program.
-Under the terms of the agreement, North Coast will apply its proprietary antibody discovery and screening technologies to generate MASP-2 antibodies for us.
-We recorded no research and development expense under this agreement during the three and nine months ended September 30, 2010 and
+We recorded no research and development expense under this agreement during the three months ended March 31, 2011 and 2010.

-2009.
 Under the agreement, we will be required to make additional payments to North Coast of up to \$4.0 million upon the achievement of certain development events, such as initiation of clinical trials and the receipt of marketing approval for a drug product containing an antibody developed by North Coast.
 The agreement also provides us with an option to have North Coast generate antibodies for additional targets.
 If this option is exercised, we may be required to make additional payments to North Coast for rights to the technology and milestone payments of up to \$4.1 million per selected target.
 In addition, we are obligated to pay North Coast a low single-digit percentage royalty on any of our net sales of drug products containing an antibody developed by North Coast under the agreement.
 The agreement may be terminated for cause by either party.

 In February 2009, we entered into a patent assignment agreement with an individual whereby we acquired all intellectual property rights, including patent applications, related to peroxisome proliferators activated receptor gamma agonists for the treatment and prevention of addictions to substances of abuse, as well as other compulsive behaviors.
 No payments were made related to the technology acquisition.
-Under the agreement, we will be required to make payments of up to \$2.3 million to the individual upon achievement of certain development events, such as the initiation of clinical trials and receipt of marketing approval.
+In February 2011, we amended the patent assignment agreement to include all intellectual property rights, including patent applications, related to nutraceuticals or dietary supplements that increase PPARg activity.
+Under the agreement, we will be required to make payments of up to \$3.8 million in total, for both PPARg agonists and nutraceuticals or dietary supplements that increase PPARg activity, to the individual upon achievement of certain development events, such as the initiation of clinical trials and receipt of marketing approval.
 In addition, we are obligated to pay a low single-digit percentage royalty on any net sales of drug products that are covered by any patents that issue from the acquired patent application.
+We recorded no research and development expense under the patent assignment agreement during the three months ended March 31, 2011 and 2010.